Transition magnon modes in thin ferromagnetic nanogratings: Magnetization's steady-state distribution

 The polar deviation of the magnetization, $\textstyle{90^{\circ}-\theta_{\rm M}}$, is shown in Fig. \ref{Dev}(b).
 In this case, the distribution of the polar deviation is an odd function.
-This is because the symmetry of polar and azimuthal deviations (or magnetization components) corresponds to the symmetry of the $\textstyle{{\bf H}_{\rm d}^0}$ components as it was discussed above.
-Note, that the positive polar deviations correspond to positive $\textstyle{m_z^0}$ and vice versa.
-It can be observed that such polar deviations increase with increasing of $\textstyle{\varphi_{\rm H}}$.
-Maximum deviation is reached at $\textstyle{\varphi_{\rm H}=90^{\circ}}$.
-Interestingly, the polar deviations are localized in the inner corner of the NG, while the azimuthal deviations are localized in the outer corners.
-The reason for this is that the absolute value of the $\textstyle{z}$-component of the demagnetizing field has its maxima at the sharp parts of the NG corners (see Fig.~\ref{DemagFieldAng}(b)).
-For the outer corners, $\textstyle{H^0_{{\rm d},z}}$ is localized outside the nanograting structure and for inner corners, it is localized inside the structure and, thereby, it rotates the magnetization in the $z$-direction.
+This is because the symmetry of the polar and azimuthal deviations (or magnetization components) with respect to the center of the NG wire region corresponds to the symmetry of the $\textstyle{{\bf H}_{\rm d}^0}$ components~\cite{SM}.
+Note that the positive (negative) polar deviations correspond to positive (negative) $\textstyle{m_z^0}$.
+It can be seen that such polar deviations increase with increasing $\textstyle{\varphi_{\rm H}}$.
+The maximum deviation is reached at $\textstyle{\varphi_{\rm H}=90^{\circ}}$.
+Interestingly, the polar deviations are localized in the inner corners of the NG, while the azimuthal deviations are localized in the outer corners (see Fig 2(a)).
+This is because the absolute value of the $\textstyle{z}$-component of the demagnetizing field has its maxima at the sharp parts of the NG corners (see~\cite{SM} for details).
+For the outer corners, $\textstyle{H^0_{{\rm d},z}}$ is localized outside the nanograting structure; for the inner corners, it is localized inside the structure and, thereby, rotates the magnetization in the $z$-direction.